 How Does Citrulline Malate Work?

 L-Citrulline can be naturally obtained in one of two ways.
 One is from your diet and two, your body can actually manufacture citrulline malate from l-ornithine another amino acid through a biochemical process called the urea cycle.
 The urea cycle helps your body get rid of ammonia, (a biological waste product of protein digestion.)
 When your digestive system metabolizes citrulline malate, enzymes in your liver convert it into arginine, where it is then converted into Nitric Oxide (NO).
-Therefore, CM supplementation raises ornithine and arginine plasma content, which improves the ammonia recycling process and nitric oxide metabolism.
-What’s interesting, is that citrulline malate actually delivers L-arginine to produce nitric oxide, better than arginine supplements alone.
+What’s interesting is that citrulline malate actually delivers L-arginine to produce nitric oxide, better than arginine supplements alone.
 So why is nitric oxide important for crossfit and your performance?
 Keep reading.

 Citrulline Malate also has some other impressive mechanism of action, that helps improve CrossFit Performance.

 One of the biggest benefits of Citrulline Malate is its ability to influence Nitric Oxide (NO) production through a rise in plasma L-Arginine levels.
 Nitric Oxide is a vasodilator, therefore widening blood vessels, increasing blood flow and circulation without increasing blood pressure.
 That means better muscle repair, faster recovery, and increased strength.
 By improving each aspect of your training through an increase in Nitric Oxide production, you'll be able to clock faster times, delay muscle fatigue, increase training volume, row harder, and lift heavier.

 Citrulline Malate Facilitates Protein Synthesis